Frequently asked questions

 What is Qsymia?

-- Qsymia is a prescription medicine that contains phentermine and topiramate extended-release that may help some obese adults or some overweight adults who also have weight-related medical problems lose weight and keep the weight off.
+- Qsymia is a prescription medicine that contains phentermine and topiramate extended-release that may help some adults and children 12 years and older with obesity, or some overweight adults who also have weight-related medical problems lose weight and keep the weight off.

 - Qsymia should be used with a reduced calorie diet and increased physical activity.